oceanprotocol-archive/OEPs/4/README.md

 #### Authorization

-In the authorization phase it's necessary to validate that a user is able to execute a specific action, ie. access a data service or modify the metadata information of a specific asset.
+In the authorization phase it is necessary to validate that a user is able to execute a specific action, ie. access a data service or modify the metadata information of a specific asset.

 On-chain authorization requires information associated to ownership of the resources to be stored on-chain.